-Existing DVFS techniques are often pessimistic about the CPU.
+- Existing DVFS techniques are pessimistic about the CPU.
 They assume worst-case manufacturing process variation and operating temperature by basing their policies on loose worst-case bounds given by the processor manufacturer.
-A voltage level for each frequency is set such that even the slowest shipped processor of a given generation will be stable at the highest specified temperature.
+A voltage level for a given frequency is set such that all manufactured processors in that generation are guaranteed to work under worst-case assumptions, e.g., highest temperature and process variation. - Existing DVFS techniques are pessimistic about the user.
+Indeed, they ignore the user, assuming that CPU utilization is a sufficient proxy.
+A high CPU utilization simply leads to a high frequency and high voltage, regardless of the user's satisfaction or expectation of performance.